Atlanta Baroque Orchestra

 • Contact

 A Baroque chamber orchestra, in the modern era, is tasked with breathing new life into music all but banished to a museum.
-This is what the Atlanta Baroque Orchestran can do!
+This is what the Atlanta Baroque Orchestra can do!
 Our musicians draw on years of academic research and scholarship to restore the music to its original, authentic style.
 And we never lose sight of the joyful and spiritual experience of playing this music for you.

 It swings.
 It grooves.
 It rocks.
 No, it gigues!